 7. A Thermostatic System

-This one is especially important for controlling the temperature in a shower putting out as much water as fast as a custom shower does.
+Installing a thermostatic valve is crucial for controlling the temperature in a shower putting out as much water as fast as a custom shower does.
 A thermostatic system is a type of anti-scald device that, essentially, keeps your shower within 2-3 degrees of the temperature you want.
-While adjusting the heat on a normal shower might feel like a feat in safe cracking that can be thrown off whack by the first stray toilet flush, thermostatic systems display the actual temperature on the knobs, like this one from California Faucets, and will maintain the temp you set them to regardless of external fluctuations.
-That means it ensures that you won’t get burnt, won’t get frozen out, and all your shower heads will put out exactly the same temperature water for as long as you’re showering (or until you make your hot water heater beg for mercy!).
-And because this handle is independent from the volume controls, once you find a temperature you like, you don’t have to adjust it to turn off the shower.
+Ever feel like you’re cracking a safe trying to get the temperature just right?
+Or have your shower ruined by a stray toilet flush?
+Thermostatic systems are the answer, maintaining the temperature you set them to regardless of external fluctuations.
+That means you won’t get burnt or frozen out, and all your shower heads will put out the same temperature water for as long as you’re showering (or until your water heater gives out!).
+Importantly, because this handle is independent from the volume controls, once you find a temperature you like, you don’t have to adjust it to turn off the shower.

 Whatever components you ultimately decide to install, make sure your plumbing is adequate to supply them.
 Each shower head (or group of body sprays) should be on their own volume control and shutoff, but running all of them through the same thermostatic valve is okay – just make sure the temperature control is at about waist level so everyone can reach it, though most likely you’ll set it and forget it!